shelepuginivan/hakutest/website/docs/statistics/excel.md

 ![Excel test statistics example](./img/excel-stats.png)

+-   Each cell contains an answer submitted by this student.
--   Green cells represent a correct answer, marked with the value of 1.
+-   Green cells represent a correct answer.
--   Red cells represent an incorrect answer, marked the value of 0.
+-   Red cells represent an incorrect answer.
 -   If the cell is empty, student didn't submit answer for this task.

 :::tip